 Passengers will be able to choose from three cabin classes:

-While ticket prices have not yet been announced, Etihad Rail has confirmed that ticketing will be managed by Dubai’s Roads & Transport Authority (RTA).
-This has fuelled expectations that Nol cards may be accepted as a payment method once services begin.
+While ticket prices have not yet been officially announced, Etihad Rail has confirmed that ticketing will be managed by Dubai's Roads and Transport Authority (RTA).
+This has fuelled expectations that Nol cards may be accepted as a payment method once services begin — making transfers between Etihad Rail and Dubai Metro seamless for commuters.

-With station locations now confirmed and testing underway, Etihad Rail’s passenger network is fast becoming one of the UAE’s most significant transport launches in decades.
+With all 11 Etihad Rail passenger station locations now confirmed and testing underway, the UAE's national passenger railway is fast becoming one of the most significant transport launches in the country's history.